 #10 Eat and Drink!

-Yup, who knew, but Leeds is now making a mark as a top foodie destination in the UK and while I’m not a huge fan of fancy over-priced restaurants (and likely you’re not either if you’re reading this list of budget things to do in Leeds), there are some great cheap and veggie-friendly places in this city, full of character that you should check out.
+Yup, who knew, but Leeds is now making a mark as a top foodie destination in the UK and while I’m not a huge fan of fancy over-priced restaurants (and likely you’re not either if you’re reading this list of affordable things to do in Leeds), there are some great cheap and veggie-friendly places in this city, full of character that you should check out.

 Top of my list are: